opendatasoft/ods-documentation/source/managing_subdomains/distribute.rst

 .. note::
-    From the subdomain, a distributed dataset acts just like a federated dataset: you can't edit its data (e.g. you can't re-order fields, or add processors), but you can manage the security settings, set the dataset as restricted, filter the data for specific users or groups.
+    From the subdomain, a distributed dataset acts just like a federated dataset: you can't edit its data (e.g. you can't re-order fields, or add processors), but you can override metadata, manage the security settings, set the dataset as restricted, filter the data for specific users or groups.
 The dataset may also be deleted from the subdomain.

 At any time, you can cancel the distribution using the little icon on the right in the distributed datasets list.
 This will remove the dataset from the subdomain's catalog, but it won't delete the dataset from the parent domain.